Lavenderjiang/15112F17_Term_Project_ColorfulNote/readme.md

 ```

-or if you have multiple versions of python
+Or if you have multiple versions of python:

 ```
 which python3
 ```

-If you are using Anaconda python, you can check the versions of all your installed packages by typing
+If you are using Anaconda python, you can check the versions of all your installed packages by typing:

 ```
 conda list